-Before leaving for Everest, I had so many questions.
-One of the big ones was how much money to bring.
+Before leaving for Everest Base Camp, I had so many questions.
+One of the big ones was how much does the Everest Base Camp trek cost?
+Specifically, how much money should I bring for food?
 Although there is an ATM in Namche Bazaar, it’s nearly impossible to get money out once leaving Kathmandu.
 I didn’t want to carry too much, and I definitely didn’t want to run out too early.
 My tour agency recommended I bring $600 for food which seemed pretty steep to me.
 I’d spent only $800 the entire month I spent in Nepal including accommodations and tourism.
 Note, that I did the Gokyo Lake route which was 18 days.
 I decided to keep track of all of my expenses so that I could help the next person plan.

 Total Spent on Food – $407.85